ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 ### 2. REFERENCES
 ### 3. SOFTWARE ARCHITECTURE

 The system follows a **Layered Architecture Style** combined with a **Client-Server** model, ensuring a clear separation of concerns and high maintainability.
-This architecture is articulated through the following views:

  **A. Logical View (Layered Architecture Style)**
-The system is organized into distinct horizontal layers, each with specific responsibilities:
 * **Presentation Layer**: The user interface is built with modular HTML, CSS, and vanilla JavaScript, handling user interactions and RESTful API communication.
 * **Controller Layer**: Classes like `EventsController` and `AuthController` act as entry points, managing HTTP requests and routing them to appropriate services.
 * **Service Layer**: This "brain" of the application, including components like `EventRegistrationService`, enforces business rules, such as preventing event organizers from registering for their own events.